What is a bully? Definition and examples

 The following are some examples of harassment or bullying in the workplace:

-What an employee can do about a bully
+What can an employee do about a bully?

 If you are the victim of a bully at work, you should initially try to deal with the problem informally.
 If this is not possible, talk to your:

-- Immediate boss.
+• Immediate boss.

-- Somebody in the HR department.
-HR stands for Human Resources.
+• Somebody in the HR department.

-- A representative of your trade union, if you belong to one.
+• A representative of your trade union, if you belong to one.

 If this gets you nowhere, make a formal complaint following the grievance procedures laid down by your employer.
 Your final option is to take legal action.